-Comfort Systems USA, Inc., a Delaware corporation, provides comprehensive mechanical contracting services, which principally includes heating, ventilation and air conditioning ("HVAC"), plumbing, piping and controls, as well as off-site construction, electrical, monitoring and fire protection.
+Comfort Systems USA, Inc., a Delaware corporation, provides comprehensive mechanical and electrical contracting services, which principally includes heating, ventilation and air conditioning ("HVAC"), plumbing, electrical, piping and controls, as well as off-site construction, monitoring and fire protection.
 We install, maintain, repair and replace products and systems throughout the United States.
-Approximately 41.6% of our consolidated 2019 revenue is attributable to installation of systems in newly constructed facilities, with the remaining 58.4% attributable to maintenance, repair and replacement services.
 The terms "Comfort Systems," "we," "us," or the "Company," refer to Comfort Systems USA, Inc. or Comfort Systems USA, Inc. and its consolidated subsidiaries, as appropriate in the context.